Antony Alda: Career

 Throughout his career, Alda played in seven films, including the Oscar-winning Melvin and Howard, Homeboy, Hot Child in the City, and two TV "shorts" including Bungle Abbey.
 He was cast in several television series and appeared in more than 200 episodes including two on Knots Landing as Rick Elliot.

+In 1980, he was cast along with Robert Alda in an episode of M*A*S*H. Alan Alda, the show's lead actor, co-wrote and directed episode 20 of season 8, Lend A Hand.
+Antony Alda played a medic at a front-line aid station, urging two visiting surgeons, Robert and Alan Alda, to stop bickering and focus on a critically wounded patient.

 Alda later played Johnny Corelli during two years (1990–1991) on NBC's Days of Our Lives.

 Like Johnny Corelli, Alda saw himself as something of a jokester.
 He said, "I always played practical jokes on people."
 One prank involved his donning a wig and passing himself off as one of his mother's church friends to a visiting aunt.

 Role of a Lifetime

 His most notable accomplishment is the film Role of a Lifetime released in 2001.
 Alda wrote, directed, and acted in the film, which is about a formerly successful actor, Bobby.
 Bobby seems to be egotistical at first, but is soon rendered a sympathetic persona by the starring actor, Scott Bakula.
 Bobby has lost his wife in the Hollywood rat race and is on his way to becoming a "has-been."
 He has an accident that results in a disappearance long enough for Hollywood to assume he is dead and to begin to cast a movie based on his life.
 Bobby takes on a different identity, that of Texan Buck Steele, in order to audition for and, eventually, play himself in the movie.
 In the persona of Buck Steele, Bobby interacts with his ex-wife, his best friend and a mysterious old Hispanic gentleman.
 These experiences, while disturbing, enable Bobby to re-examine many aspects of his life.
 (Alda both credited and quoted Socrates in the film; he inconspicuously placed Socrates' quote "An unexamined life is not worth living" in several scenes.)